JafeChang/HtmlStudy/README.md

 This repository was just set for learning HTML/CSS.

-If you have some advise, you can send E-mail to jafechang@gamil.com.
+If you have some advise, you can send an E-mail to jafechang@gamil.com.

 Jafe Chang